 Adults who break that law can be charged with statutory rape.
-Statutory rape laws presume that minors are incapable of consenting to have sex.
+As sex crimes lawyers in Orange County, we know that statutory rape laws presume that minors are incapable of consenting to have sex.

 Sexual assaults may also be prosecuted under the state’s assault and battery laws and child enticement and abuse laws.